 New Spring 2021 Rose House Residents received an email on January 11, 2021 with application details.
 New Spring Residents had until Sunday, January 24, 2021 at 11:59PM Eastern Standard Time to apply.

 Residents who lived in Rose House during the Fall 2020 semester received an application on August 26, 2020 and had until Sunday, September 13, 2020 to apply.

 - Participants are offered a guaranteed housing option in Rose House the following year, contingent upon eligibility.

 - Participants who successfully complete the program will be designated as Rose Scholars and awarded a Rose House graduation pin.

 What are the class requirements for Rose Scholars?

-Yes, please do!
-But we count participation by the number of weeks in which you participate in one or more programs.
+Attendance at more than one event per week is always encouraged, but we count participation by the number of weeks in which you participate in one or more programs.
 The intent is to spread your participation out evenly throughout the semester rather than having you cram events in at the end.